MurrayIII/UnicodeMathML/README.md

 * Implement MathML 4.0 intent attributes in addition to the \abs and \choose cases already implemented.
 * Add autocomplete drop down for \xx or longer control words; else display current history drop down.
 * If possible, remove more redundant &#x3C;mrow>’s.
 E.g., the &#x3C;math> tag acts as an &#x3C;mrow>; and its content does not need to be enclosed in &#x3C;mrow>…&#x3C;/mrow>.
+* Add ummlConfig properties for more document default properties such as the current ummlConfig.doubleStruckMode